Copyright Roundabout Shetland 2019. All rights reserved.

 Copyright, Les Sinclair, Tour Guide

-Starting at Victoria Pier, in the heart of the town, the tour guide will walk you along the harbour to the old Tollbooth, then along narrow, flag-stoned streets with its Lodberries – merchants’ houses built out into the water to allow them to land their goods - legal and illegal.
+Starting at Victoria Pier, in the heart of the town, we will walk you along the harbour to the old Tollbooth, then along narrow, flag-stoned streets with its Lodberries – merchants’ houses built into the water to allow them to land their goods - legal and illegal.
 Fans of the "Shetland" TV series will notice a particular house, the home of a certain TV detective.
 By the way, your tour guide has been an extra in that series!

 Close by is Fort Charlotte, originally built in the 17th century to protect Lerwick from the Dutch and later rebuilt as a defence against the Americans during the American War of Independence.
 From here we also get magnificent views out over the harbour.

 We then visit the fascinating Lerwick Museum - a 5-star attraction right down on the waterfront.
 The museum illustrates the long story of Shetland - from the formation of primeval rocks right up to modern times.
 Downstairs there is also a shop selling various items.

 Finally, back to the centre of Lerwick for some shopping!
 Your tour guide will be happy to point you in the right direction for any shops for which you are looking.